 Gel time (at 20 °C/1 mm layer thickness): approx. 2 hours

 Curing time (at 23 °C): 24 hours

 Processing instructions in GFK mould construction

-2. if defects ("eyes") are formed due to the release agent, apply a second layer of mould resin, allow to gel
+2. if defects ("eyes") are formed due to the release agent, apply the second layer of mould resin, allow to gel

-3. apply resin-rich coupling layer of laminating resin, glass fiber shavings + cotton flocks several mm thick
+3. apply resin-rich coupling layer of laminating resin, glass fibre shavings + cotton flocks several mm thick

 4. place glass fabric in the wet coupling layer and laminate on further layers of glass for reinforcement